OrganismalSystemsBiology/faster2/README.md

 * video_make_info.py
 * video_split.py

-Because [signal_view](https://github.com/lsb-riken/signal_view) can recognize only a couple of video codecs, probably you need to convert video files by using video_convert.py.
+Because [signal_view](https://github.com/lsb-riken/signal_view) can recognize only a couple of video codecs, you probably need to convert video files by using video_convert.py.
 Because convert_video.py is just a utility script to call [ffmpeg](https://ffmpeg.org/), you need to install it before using this script.

 ```sh
  python video_convert.py -t g:\tmp_video -o g:\FASTER2_Rec001\video -w 2 -e h264_nvenc
  ```
  In the example above, I specified the encoder option (-e) as h264_nvenc to utilize my NVIDIA GPU.
 The default is libx264 which uses only CPU.
-Also, you may want to search an optimal worker number (-w options that specifies the number of processes run in parallel) for your PC.
+Also, you may want to search for an optimal worker number (-w options that specify the number of processes that run in parallel) for your PC.

  [signal_view](https://github.com/lsb-riken/signal_view) needs to know when each video file started recording and how long it was.
 The information is stored in video.info.csv for each mouse.
 You can generate the video_info.csv files of mice in the video/ folder by using video_make_info.py.